RubioApps/RubioGuard/docs/5-Cache.md

 # Cache

-In Squid, the fastest way to access to the cache is when it is stored in the memory.
+Squid Proxy Server uses the memomry as the fastest way to access to the stored objects.
-When Squid is using the disk storage mode, it's slower than storing the objects in the memory, but you can store more if you are short of memory (12GB in my case).
+When Squid is using the disk storage mode, it is slower but you can store bigger objects.

 Let's tune it!